 Move the joystick up or down to manually scan through the screens and disable automatic scanning.
 Move the joystick right to resume automatic scanning.
-Moving the joystick left to return to the previous all-in-one screen.
-A left/back from this original status screen will return the operator to the back up camera and another left/back will return to the main menu.
+Move the joystick left to return to the camera screen.
+A left/back from this screen will return the operator to the all-in-one screen, and another left/back will return to the main menu.